Center for Global Learning

 Mary Virginia Allen Award

-Any students intending to participate in an independent study abroad program during this upcoming summer, fall or spring must submit this award application by the stated deadline if they want to be considered for any type of study abroad awards.
-Students applying to or participating in some of the college's Global Study Tours or other faculty-led programs (separate from First-Year Journeys programs) may have opportunities to apply for funding separately during the individual program application process, and are not eligible for these awards.
+Any students intending to participate in an independent study abroad program during the following summer, fall, year or spring must submit this award application by the stated deadline if they want to be considered for any type of study abroad award.
+Please note these awards are not applicable to students participating on Global Study Tours or other faculty-led programs.
 Additionally, please note that students participating in Non-affiliated programs are only eligible for awards from the French, Spanish and Classics Departments.

 Studying abroad takes planning and time, and therefore it is necessary to determine these awards sometimes far in advance of your intended program.
 Please submit your application by the stated deadline.